Convex Submodular Minimization with Indicator Variables: Equivalence with binary submodular minimization

 \begin{theorem} If $\bm{\ell}\in \R_+^n$, then the function is submodular on $\set Z$. \end{theorem} \begin{proof} Note that the feasible region is a Cartesian product of $n$ lattices and thus is a lattice itself.
-The conclusion follows from Lemma~\ref{lem:marginal-function}. \end{proof} \begin{remark} \citet{atamturk2018strong} show that problem reduces to a submodular optimization problem provided that $\bm{Q}$ is a Stieltjes matrix and $\bm{a}\leq 0$.
-Theorem~\ref{thm:nonnegative-case} is a direct generalization, as it does not impose conditions on $\bm{a}$, allows for arbitrary (nonnegative) variable lower bounds and arbitrary (finite or infinite) upper bounds on the continuous variables, and it holds for arbitrary (possibly non-quadratic) submodular functions. \end{remark}
+The conclusion follows from Lemma~\ref{lem:marginal-function}. \end{proof} If $\bm\ell\not\ge 0$, then the statement of Lemma~\ref{lem:lattice-plus} does not hold.
+Figure~\ref{fig:lattice}~(C) shows a counterexample where $\bm 0$ and $\bm p$ are feasible whereas their meet $\bm 0\meet\bm p$ is not.
+Consequently, function $v_+$ is not necessarily submodular.
+Next, we allow the continuous variables to be positive or negative and discuss how to address the non-lattice issue by expressing the feasible region in a lifting space.